 Amazon Handles Returns and Refunds

-Disadvantages To Amazon FBA
+Disadvantages to Amazon FBA

-In addition, with the easy return policy, you might see more returns.
+Because of the easy return policy, you might see more returns.
 Amazon has strict guidelines on preparing and shipping your items, which can be difficult for many sellers.
 With multiple channels, it’s hard to keep inventory changes in sync and up to date.

-While Amazon does its best to vet its sellers there is a chance that some sellers who carry similar products to you may have counterfeit or damaged products, which can affect your reputation.
+While Amazon does its best to vet its sellers there is a chance that some sellers who carry similar products to yours may have counterfeit or damaged products, which can affect your reputation.
 In all cases, the sellers have no way to contact a customer after the sale.
 This prevents you, the seller, from remarketing to anyone who buys your products.

 Amazon FBA Cost